pytest-dev/pyfakefs/master/_sources/modules.rst.txt

 Public Modules and Classes
 ==========================
-*Note:* only public classes and methods interesting to the pyfakfs user are shown.
+.. note:: Only public classes and methods interesting to the pyfakfs user are shown.
   Methods that mimic the behavior of standard Python functions are not listed - you may always use the standard functions.

 Fake filesystem module
 ----------------------